osa-ora/hr-mcp-agent-demo/README.md

     )
 ```

-As you can see, we are using the SSE protocol, The SSE (Server-Sent Events) is a lightweight HTTP-based protocol that allows a server to continuously push real-time updates to a client over a single long-lived connection.
+We used initially SSE protocol but then switched to HTTP, The SSE (Server-Sent Events) is a lightweight HTTP-based protocol that allows a server to continuously push real-time updates to a client over a single long-lived connection, it becomes a legacy now and most of the modern mcp are using http (or streamable_http).

-This allow the client to send requests and receive responses without repeatedly opening new HTTP connections.

-SSE Key characteristics:

-- Built on standard HTTP
-- Simple to deploy and firewall-friendly
-- Supports streaming responses from server to client
-- Lightweight compared to WebSockets
-- Well-suited for MCP server communication and AI tool interactions

 The MCP server acts as a secure abstraction layer between the agent and the HR system.